Automaton (song)

-"Automaton" is a song by English funk band Jamiroquai.
-It was released as the lead single from their eighth studio album, Automaton (2017), on 27 January 2017.
+"Automaton" is a song by the English funk band Jamiroquai.
+It was released as the lead single from their eighth album, Automaton (2017), on 27 January 2017.
 The song peaked at number 36 in France, number 61 in Japan, number 65 in Scotland, and number 31 on the U.S. Billboard Dance/Electronic Songs chart.

 Composition

 "Automaton" was written and produced by Jamiroquai members Matt Johnson and Jay Kay.
 Kay also provided vocals for the track.
 It is a disco, funk, and dance-pop song that has drawn several comparisons to the works of French electronic music duo Daft Punk.
 The song features an instrumental that contains synthesisers which have been compared with those from the soundtrack for the 1982 film Tron, as well as vocals that feature a vocoder effect.
 Near the end of the song, Kay engages in a rap.
 Both Billboard and PopMatters compared his rap verse to the work of Afrika Bambaataa.
 "Automaton" was described as a "sci-fi wonderland of vocoders and electronic whirs" by Ben Kaye of Consequence of Sound.
 Daniel Kreps of Rolling Stone described the song's progression as "propulsive verses [that] suddenly make way for the track's booming chorus before abruptly turning into a Daft Punk-like bridge where a synthetic voice chants 'I'm automaton.'"